githubuniverseworkshops/codeql/workshop-2022/README.md

     ```
     </details>

 For more information on how this potential vulnerability was identified early and fixed, please read [the discussion in this pull request](https://github.com/opf/openproject/pull/10708#discussion_r892299693).
-This potential problem never made it into the development branch or production code, thanks to the efforts of the project maintainers.
-However, it is a good example to help us understand and detect URL redirection vulnerabilities that may occur elsewhere.
+This potential problem never made it into the development branch or production code, thanks to the efforts of the project maintainers, and the codebase was also safe due to the use of Rails 7, which blocks open redirects by default.
+However, it is a good example to help us understand and detect more serious URL redirection vulnerabilities that may occur elsewhere.

 ## What's next?
 - [CodeQL overview](https://codeql.github.com/docs/codeql-overview/)